chef/chef-web-docs/chef_master/source/resource_common.rst

 .. end_tag

-Changed in Chef client 12.6 to use ``:before`` timer with the ``notifies`` and ``subscribes`` properties to specify that the action on a notified resource should be run before processing the resource block in which the notification is located.
+Changed in Chef Client 12.6 to use ``:before`` timer with the ``notifies`` and ``subscribes`` properties to specify that the action on a notified resource should be run before processing the resource block in which the notification is located.

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++